MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 - [Set-AIPFileLabel](/powershell/rmsprotection/vlatest/set-aipfilelabel)

-Examples for using these AIP cmdlets:
+Examples for using these labeling cmdlets:

 - For a shared folder, identify all files with a specific label.